 Teaching pupils to read is at the heart of everything we do at Barnes Farm Infant School.
-From the moment our four-year olds join us in Reception class to when they leave us to go to KS2, our overriding aim is for our children to love picking up a book and reading.
+From the moment our four-year olds join us in Reception class to when they leave us to go to KS2, our overriding aim is for our children to love picking up a book and confidently read.
 We immerse our children in quality texts aimed to spark their imaginations and draw them into the story or non-fiction.
 We have a huge range of reading books in classrooms and around the school.
 We also subscribe to the Essex Library Service who offer us Literacy loans for topics.

-Pupils read individually to their class teacher or learning support assistant at least twice a week.
+Pupils read individually to their class teacher or learning support assistant at least once a week.
 When pupils are being heard read, teachers make a record of this in their individual Home Reading Diary.
 This is marked in a purple pen.

 Our library zone is an exciting area for the children to read and learn.
 It is well resourced with a variety of books.
 Classes may visit the library for different reasons e.g. a teacher may want to read to the class or encourage the children to borrow an information book to take home.
 The library can be used to develop skills in research and fact finding.